moebiussurfing/ofxSurfingImGui/README.md

 ## 4. TIMELINES AND SEQUENCERS [WIP]

-These are testing projects to try to build an operative basic timeline to run very simple animations.
+These are testing projects trying to build an operative but very basic timeline, to run very simple animations:
-Still very raw yet, not functional:
+* A kind of note on/off or clip start/end behaviour.
-I need to [finish](https://github.com/CedricGuillemet/ImGuizmo/issues/185) the engine to get the values.
+* A curve editor for a float variable automation.

 <details>
   <summary>4_1_ImSequencer</summary>
   <p>